chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 * PostgreSQL
 * Oracle 11g or 12c

+The following set of sql privileges are required (where appliccable):

+* REFERENCES
+* INDEX
+* CREATE
+* DROP
+* SELECT, INSERT, UPDATE, DELETE

 #### Configure the archive database

 The archive database must be shared among all nodes when active/hot-standby is enabled.
 Ensure that every node has access to the shared archive database.